June Excitement

 Here’s one called My Two Mothers, about bringing together the mother who never nurtured me with the mother who taught me and cultivated in me some of the things in life I love the most.
 (They were the same person.)

-And here is one called Cooking up Rebellion, about how cooking, like writing, depends on a universe of others (including our hominid ancestors.)
+And here is one called Cooking Up Rebellion, about how cooking, like writing, depends on a universe of others (including our hominid ancestors.)

 I hope you enjoy.
-And if you’ve got something to say, leave a comment! 🙂
+And if you’ve got something to say, leave a comment! :-)

 • The very first Beacon Literary Festival will be June 17-18 at the Howland Cultural Center in Beacon, NY.
 I am excited to be on the first panel of the day on Saturday, June 17, talking about how to make nonfiction into art.
 477 Main Street, 11:15 AM -12:15 PM.

 • New York City friends, come see me read at East Midtown Pride on Tuesday, June 27, a collaboration between the East Midtown Partnership and the Publishing Triangle!
-I’ll be reading with the fabulous Ryka Aoki, James Villanueva, Sue Landers, and Fay Jacobs.
-7 PM, location TBA.
-Watch this space!
+I’ll be reading with Lauren Melissa Ellzey, Anastacia-Renée, James Villanueva, and Fay Jacobs.
+7 PM, at the SUNY Global Center, 116 E. 55th St, NYC.
+More information here.

 All About My Economic Class!
 Plus Hunky Gay Robots.